TTP Investments Inc. Buys New Shares in Invesco S&P 500 Equal Weight ETF (NYSEARCA:RSP)

-TTP Investments Inc. bought a new stake in shares of Invesco S&P 500 Equal Weight ETF (NYSEARCA:RSP – Free Report) during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund bought 8,467 shares of the company’s stock, valued at approximately $1,267,000.
-Invesco S&P 500 Equal Weight ETF accounts for approximately 0.8% of TTP Investments Inc.’s portfolio, making the stock its 19th largest holding.
+TTP Investments Inc. purchased a new stake in shares of Invesco S&P 500 Equal Weight ETF (NYSEARCA:RSP – Free Report) in the second quarter, according to the company in its most recent 13F filing with the SEC.
+The fund purchased 8,467 shares of the company’s stock, valued at approximately $1,267,000.
+Invesco S&P 500 Equal Weight ETF makes up 0.8% of TTP Investments Inc.’s investment portfolio, making the stock its 19th biggest position.

 Invesco S&P 500 Equal Weight ETF Price Performance